NethServer/docs/administrator-manual/en/team_chat.rst

 ==============

 Mattermost authentication is *not* integrated with any Account Provider.
-The Mattermost administrator should take care of user and teams creation.
+The Mattermost administrator should take care of users and teams creation.
 To ease this task, the system administrator can use the ``mattermost-bulk-user-create`` command.

 The command will: